pypyr/pypyr/README.rst

 ``context['envSet']`` must exist.
 It's a dictionary.

-Values are the keys of the pypyr context values to write to $ENV.
+Values are strings to write to $ENV.
+You can use {key} substitutions to format the string from context.
 Keys are the names of the $ENV values to which to write.

 For example, say input context is:

 .. code-block:: yaml

   key1: value1
   key2: value2
   key3: value3
   envSet:
-        MYVAR1: key1
+      MYVAR1: {key1}
-        MYVAR2: key3
+      MYVAR2: before_{key3}_after
+      MYVAR3: arbtexthere

 This will result in the following $ENVs:

 .. code-block:: yaml

   $MYVAR1 = value1
-  $MYVAR2 = value3
+  $MYVAR2 = before_value3_after
+  $MYVAR3 = arbtexthere

 Note that the $ENVs are not persisted system-wide, they only exist for the pypyr sub-processes, and as such for the subsequent steps during this pypyr